.webp&w=3840&q=75)

 This setup allows engineers to remain effective without overexposing critical infrastructure settings.

-RBAC ensures only the right people have access to the right controls—no more, no less.
-Start structuring access today in your Cato CMA.
+RBAC in Cato Networks ensures only the right people have access to the right controls—no more, no less.
+It’s about building a "trust but verify" environment that scales with your company.
+Ready to tighten up your perimeter?
+Start structuring your access tiers today in your Cato CMA.

 Yes, you can toggle individual permissions for a Custom Role during user creation.